Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Method

 After the completion of the CoSC foundational learning, the seed model gains the ability to self-correct during inference and perform multi-round reasoning.
 Subsequently, we employ the seed model, after CoSC foundational learning, to apply dense solution sampling and dense question sampling, which enables the generation of more self-generated data with self-correction mechanisms.

 \textbf{Dense solution sampling}.
-For mathematical questions, there are usually multiple solutions, but use GPT-4 for annotating them is expensive.
-Therefore, we use the seed model after CoSC foundational learning to resample the questions in the datasets multiple times further improve the model generalization ability in answering questions.
+For mathematical questions, there are usually multiple solutions, but using GPT-4 for annotating them is expensive.
+Therefore, we use the seed model after CoSC foundational learning to resample the questions in the datasets multiple times, which further improves the model generalization ability in answering questions.
 Specifically, we use the CodeLLaMA-34B model which has the best performance after CoSC foundational learning to perform dense nucleus-sampling on 16k training data questions.
 Each question in the MATH and GSM8K training datasets is sampled 64 times.
 We filter out the correct answers based on whether they match the ground-truth.

 \textbf{Dense question sampling}.
 Similarly, there are multiple ways to ask a mathematical question.
 To improve the model generalization ability of question understanding, we use the data from MetaMath~\citep{yu2023metamath} to generalize the questions.
-Each question in MetaMATH is rewrited by simply rephrasing it, self-verifying the conditions in the question, adding if-then questions to reverse the question conditions, \textit{etc.} Specifically, we use the CodeLLaMA-34B model with CoSC foundational learning to perform nucleus-sampling on the questions, sampling each question once, and filtering out data points based on whether they match the ground-truth.
+Each question in MetaMATH is rewritten by simply rephrasing it, self-verifying the conditions in the question, adding if-then questions to reverse the question conditions, \textit{etc.} Specifically, we use the CodeLLaMA-34B model with CoSC foundational learning to perform nucleus-sampling on the questions, sampling each question once, and filtering out data points based on whether they match the ground-truth.

 In the end, we obtain a total of 339k data points, including 37k seeding data generated from GPT-4 and 302k generated from the CodeLLaMA-34B model with CoSC foundational learning.
-Then, we adopt them to train models from scratch to obtain the final our CoSC model.
+Then, we adopt them to train models from scratch to obtain our final CoSC model.